Vonng/pigsty/docs/PGSQL-ADMIN.md

 > How to maintain an existing PostgreSQL cluster with Pigsty?

-Here are 12 SOP for common pgsql admin tasks
+Here are some SOP for common pgsql admin tasks

 - Case 1:  [Create Cluster](#create-cluster)
 - Case 2:  [Create User](#create-user)